huggingface/transformers/examples/research_projects/xls_r/README.md

 **Note**: If you're an experienced Docker user, feel free to create a custom docker image with all of the needed packages like the one in step 5.
 The Dockerfile for it is available here:
 [baaastijn/Dockerimages](https://github.com/baaastijn/Dockerimages/tree/main/Hugginface_challenge_speech).
-Once you've built your own image, push it to https://hub.docker.com/ and select it during the OVHcloud job creation.
+Once you've built your image, push it to https://hub.docker.com/ and select it during the OVHcloud job creation.

-## How to combine n gram with acoustic model
+## How to combine n-gram with acoustic model

 Having trained a speech recognition model with CTC as shown in the section above, one can further improve the model's performance by adding an **n-gram language model** to the decoding process of the model.
-By doing so, we are replacing the naive greedy decoding by **n-gram-boosted** beam search decoding.
+By doing so, we are replacing the naive greedy decoding with **n-gram-boosted** beam search decoding.

-N-gram language models can be built on CPU in just a few minutes. *N-gram-boosted* beam search decoding noticebly slows down the inference time, but also yields significant word error rates improvements - usually between 10-40 %.
+N-gram language models can be built on CPU in just a few minutes. *N-gram-boosted* beam search decoding noticeably slows down the inference time, but also yields significant word error rates improvements - usually between 10-40 %.

 You can find an in-detail blog post on how to build an *n-gram* [here](https://huggingface.co/blog/wav2vec2-with-ngram).
 The blog post can be opened in a google colab and by adapting three lines of the example for your use case, one can directly create an *n-gram* in the google colab.
-The blog post gives in-detail instructions on: how to built an n-gram and how to add it to your trained speech recognition model.
+The blog post gives in-detail instructions on how to build an n-gram and how to add it to your trained speech recognition model.

 - why one should add an *n-gram* to her/his speech recognition system,
 - how to build an *n-gram*, and,